 Intent to Enroll Deadline: April 15

-The Master of Urban Design is a post-professional degree in architecture that engages in the conceptualization of the processes of urban transformation globally.
-Under the theme, "Detroit and the World," the Master of Urban Design approaches the metropolitan region as a breeding ground for the study of complex urban phenomena in Detroit and the Great Lakes Megalopolis.
-Through a comparative study approach, the degree addresses a diverse range of urban design thought and experimentation informing the work in selected international settings.
+The Master of Urban Design (MUD) is a one-year and a half post-professional degree invested in the conceptualization of the complex global processes of urban transformation.
+The degree addresses a diverse range of urban design thought and experimentation informing the work in selected national and international settings.